-Hidradenitis suppurative is defined as an aching, long-standing skin condition that results to abscesses and skin scarring.
+Hidradenitis suppurative is an aching, long-standing skin condition that results to abscesses and skin scarring.

-The precise cause of the condition is unknown, but it is likely to form near hair follicles where there are sweat glands, typically near the buttocks, groin, armpits and breasts.
+The precise cause of the condition is not known, but it is likely to form near hair follicles where there are sweat glands, typically near the buttocks, groin, armpits and breasts.
 Women are prone to develop the condition than men.

 What are the signs?

 The indications of hidradenitis suppurative vary from minor to severe.
 It results to a combination of reddened, boil-like bumps, cysts, blackheads, scarring and skin channels that drain pus.